The Orange County Waste Reduction, Reuse and Recycling (3-R) Fee

 The Board along with its partners in the newly formed Solid Waste Advisory Group (SWAG) are now considering various financing mechanisms for long term, sustainable, predictable provision of solid waste services.

-The 3-R Fee finances our County's recycling and waste reduction programs.
-The 3-R Fee was implemented in 2004, and has been billed with each tax bill since implementation.
+The 3-R Fee has historically financed our County's recycling and waste reduction programs.
+The 3-R Fee was implemented in 2004.
 Each improved property in Orange County receives a 3-R Fee for recycling services offered by the County.
 Only the "Basic Fee" of $47 per unit per year has been charged for Fiscal Year 2013-2014.

 - Introduction to the 3-R Fee and the cost of recycling in Orange County

 - Must I pay the 3-R Fee even if I don't recycle?